XiaokunHou/XiaokunHou.github.io/index.md

   <img src="/img/home-vitality.jpg" width="500" />
 </p>

 Cultural process and group dynamics influence each other. **Culture** provides individuals with a template of shared symbols that structures their perception and action. **Group dynamics**, that is the arrengements regulating social life and groups' institutional practices, ultimately shape how culture materializes and is expressed.
 Most of our research takes place at the intersection of these two processes.

 In our research, we use a broad range of methodologies, including experiments, longitudinal and cross-sectional surveys, and qualitative analyses.
-The lab is directed by [Dr Giovanni Travaglino](/about/).

 ### Main Research Themes
 Research in the lab spans a range of different themes and research questions.
 The main ones are: